-Qatar’s growth noticeably accelerated after 1995, when His Highness the Father Amir Sheikh Hamad bin Khalifa Al Thani came to power and expanded Qatar’s domestic and international policies.
+Qatar’s economic growth noticeably accelerated after 1995, when His Highness the Father Amir Sheikh Hamad bin Khalifa Al Thani came to power and expanded Qatar’s domestic and international policies.
 The country has developed a profile in keeping with its status as the world’s primary liquid natural gas exporter.

 As a result, Qatar has become an economic leader in the Middle East and a major centre for global business and tourism.
-It successfully hosts several major international events, and looks forward to hosting the 2022 FIFA World Cup.
+It successfully hosts several major international events and looks forward to hosting the 2022 FIFA World Cup.

 Public life in Qatar is characterised by authentic cultural forms that are showcased in Qatari Majlis (gatherings), including the recitation of poetry and historical narrative.

 In addition, Qatar’s pearl hunting tradition was accompanied by celebrations and music that are still popular today.